StackItHQ/pes-achyu-dev/README.md

 We have a checklist at the bottom of this README file, which you should update as your progress with your assignment.
 It will help us evaluate your project.

-- [✓ ] My code's working just fine! 🥳
+- [✓ ] My code's working more than just fine! 🥳
 - [✓] I have recorded a video showing it working and embedded it in the README ▶️
 - [✓] I have tested all the normal working cases 😎
 - [✓] I have even solved some edge cases (brownie points) 💪